zchee/kubernetes-docs/docs/admin/kubeadm_config.md

 ```
   -h, --help                help for config
-      --kubeconfig string   The KubeConfig file to use when talking to the cluster.
+      --kubeconfig string   The kubeconfig file to use when talking to the cluster.
 If the flag is not set, a set of standard locations are searched for an existing KubeConfig file. (default "/etc/kubernetes/admin.conf")
 ```

 ### Options inherited from parent commands